I-Sheng/Traveling-Planner-With-LLM/README.en.md

 1. Users input their preferences based on a given prompt:
     ```
     # Prompt Example
-    # I like __ types of attractions.
-Please plan a one-day trip to Chiayi for me.
+    # I like __ types of attractions, planning to travel for __ days, please recommend some attractions for me.
     # e.g.
-    I like historical attractions.
-Please plan a one-day trip to Chiayi for me.
+    I like historical attractions, planning to travel for 2 days, please recommend some attractions for me.
     ```
 2. The LLM (Language Learning Model) recommends potential attractions.
 3. Users select their preferred attractions and accommodations.